pivotal-cf/docs-on-demand-service-broker/creating.html.md

 #### manifest
 The current manifest as YAML.
 This is used to extract information about the deployment that is necessary for the binding (e.g. admin credentials with which to create users).
 The format of the manifest should match the [bosh v2 manifest](https://bosh.io/docs/manifest-v2.html)

+#### arbitrary-params

+This is a JSON object with arbitrary keys and values which were passed by the application developer as a `cf` CLI parameter when binding to a service.
 For example see the [kafka create binding](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/cmd/service-adapter/main.go#L61)